man-group/pytest-plugins/README.rst

 one-stop-shop for Python development houses to get up and running using Python with the minimum of fuss in a Linux development environment.

-*IMPORTANT*: this library has a bit of cleanup work to be done before it is releasable on pypi.python.org (like getting all the tests passing again), this will be completed over the next couple of months.

 This library has three main components:

 - ``pkglib``: a set of packaging tools which extend on a number of the major